-Roxane Steffen started her musical education at the age of 6 with violin at the Music School of Delft, The Netherlands.
-At the age of 8 she started cello lessons and changed to double bass when she was 16.
-In that same year she started studying at the Rotterdam Conservatory with Hans Krul, the Principal Double Bass of the Rotterdam Philharmonic Orchestra at that time.
+Roxane Steffen started her musical education at the age of six with violin at the Music School of Delft, The Netherlands.
+At the age of eight, she started cello lessons and changed to double bass when she was 16.
+That year, she started studying at the Rotterdam Conservatory with Hans Krul, then principal double bass of The Rotterdam Philharmonic Orchestra. .

-In 1997 she finished her studies in Rotterdam and she continued her studies of orchestral and solo double bass playing at The Royal Conservatory in The Hague with Knut Guettler and Jean Paul Everts.
-In 1999 she received her Performing Degree with distinction and directly after her graduation she got her first contract for Tutti Double Bass with The Netherlands Ballet Orchestra in Amsterdam and filled the position of Sub-Principal with Holland Symfonia from 2002-2006.
-In 2004 she took a sabbatical to come to Cape Town for one year to fill the position of sub-principal double bass in the Cape Town Philharmonic Orchestra.
-In January 2006 she resigned her job in The Netherlands to return to Cape Town to fill the position of principal double bass with the Cape Philharmonic Orchestra and has not left Cape Town since.
+In 1999, she completed her studies of orchestral and solo double bass performance at The Royal Conservatory in The Hague with Knut Guettler and Jean Paul Everts.
+Directly upon graduation, she accepted her first contract for tutti double bass with The Netherlands Ballet Orchestra in Amsterdam.
+She also held the position of sub-principal with Holland Symfonia from 2002-2006.
+In 2004, she took a sabbatical to come to Cape Town for one year to play as sub-principal double bass in the Cape Town Philharmonic Orchestra.
+In January 2006, she resigned her position in The Netherlands to return to Cape Town to take up the position of principal double bass with the Cape Town Philharmonic Orchestra and has not left Cape Town since.

 Roxane is also a qualified personal trainer and yoga instructor and is dedicated to educate young musicians about the importance of their fitness level for peak performance as musician.